Beaune-la-Rolande internment camp: Final phase and closure (1942–1943)

 In September 1942, the administration of Beaune-la-Rolande reverted to French control.
 The camp was repurposed primarily to hold political prisoners, especially communists, and individuals considered "non-deportable" including women and children of POWs, spouses of non-Jews and those classified as "friends of Jews".
 Although large-scale Jewish deportations had ceased, the camp remained integrated within the internment system, functioning as an overflow site for detainees from Drancy.

-In early 1943, the camp continued to manage surplus detainees from Drancy.
+Following a major deportation from Pithiviers to Auschwitz on 21 September 1942, the remaining Jewish internees at Pithiviers were moved to Beaune-la-Rolande on 1 October.
+The camp continued functioning as a secondary holding site for Jews caught while attempting to cross the demarcation line or transferred from Drancy because they were not eligible for deportation.

+By 1943, command had passed to Lombart, who is documented as camp head in March 1943.
+(Note: According to contemporary accounts, Lombart was publicly denounced during a broadcast of the Free French radio programme Les Français parlent aux Français, in which the announcer warned that his treatment of internees was known and that he had been "sentenced to death".)
 On 9 March 1943, approximately 1,200 individuals classified as non-deportable were transferred to Beaune-la-Rolande.
 Two weeks later, on 23 March, around 700 French nationals were returned to Drancy.
-A further transfer of 105 detainees took place on 19 June.
+A further transfer of 105 detainees to Drancy took place on 19 June.

-The decision to close the camp followed an order from Heinrich Himmler to consolidate internment operations.
-SS officer Alois Brunner, commandant of Drancy, oversaw the closure process, after visiting the camp on 10 July 1943.
-Brunner instructed that all remaining deportable prisoners, including those hospitalised, be moved to Drancy.
-On 16 July, around 300 detainees, mainly people of mixed ancestry and non-Jewish spouses, were sent to Cherbourg and beyond, for forced labour, under Organisation Todt.
-The camp was formally shut on 4 August 1943.
-The following day, the final group of 59 internees, employed on local farms, were transferred to Drancy.